-On April 15, 2020, the Chief Medical Officer of Health re-issued Directive #3 to LTCH/RH, replacing the directive that was issued on April 8, 2020.
-This new directive reflects the new limitation on working in only one location and to provide additional information on outbreak management and response.
+On April 8, 2020, the Chief Medical Officer of Health re-issued Directive #3 to LTCH/RH, replacing the directive that was issued on March 30, 2020.
+This new directive strengthens screening, testing and outbreak management in LTCH/RH.
 Changes are underlined.